-This OnePlus 9 Pro vs Galaxy S21 Ultra battle is pretty big, as it essentially decides who makes the best Android phone around.
-Since it arrived earlier this year, the Samsung Galaxy S21 Ultra has topped the Android market — the ultimate example of all the features and capabilities Samsung can bring to a smartphone.
+Since it arrived earlier this year, the Samsung Galaxy S21 Ultra has been the ultimate example of all the features and capabilities Samsung can bring to a smartphone.
 But there's a new big-screen challenger.

 Anything the Galaxy S21 Ultra can do, the new OnePlus 9 Pro claims to be able to do it better.
 Give users a large display with a fast refresh rate?
 The OnePlus 9 Pro can do that.
 Last a long time on a charge?
 No sweat, OnePlus says.
 Even cameras — a long-standing issue with OnePlus phones — have received a lot of attention with the OnePlus 9 Pro.